nicedoctor123/Gastritis-MIL-pathology/README.md

-# Deep learning for comprehensively assessing chronic gastritis from whole-slide images: a multicenter, retrospective cohort study.
+# Deep learning for comprehensively assessing chronic gastritis: a multicenter, retrospective cohort study.

 This repository provides scripts to reproduce the results in the paper "Deep learning for comprehensively assessing chronic gastritis from whole-slide images: a multicenter, retrospective cohort study".